Meglet/CSCI3155Paper/Draft.md

 Person.prototype // => {}
 ~~~~

 It is simple matter to either augment these prototypes or completely replace them.
-To augment the person prototype we can do:
+To augment the person prototype we can:

 ~~~~javascript
 Person.prototype.sayName = function() { return "My name is: " + this.name; }